TeamKun/flylib-reloaded/README.md

 You can implement tab completion, type checking, help message generation, and subcommands with the following simple code.

 ❗ **There is no need to add any commands or permissions to plugin.yml.
-They will be automatically incorporated by FlyLib.
-All permissions and aliases can be defined as variables in the command.**
+They will be automatically incorporated by FlyLib. permissions, aliases and other command informations are defined as variables in the command.**

 [![](https://cdn.kotx.dev/2021-06-14%2023-07-02.gif)]()